openfort-xyz/samples/web3auth-nextjs/README.md

 - [Live demo](https://sample-web3auth-nextjs.vercel.app)

 This demo authenticates a player using NextAuth.
-It will create a custodial account for the player and collect an asset with it.
-Then, it transfers the account ownership from a Openfort custodial to a self-custodial account.
+It will create smart contract account where the private key is managed through Web3Auth through their authentication.
+The smart account is deployed as soon as an on  chain action is performed (either registering a session key or minting an NFT).

 ## Features